johnfial/johnfial.github.io/lotr_tale_years/highlights-LOTR-Daily by J.R.R. Tolkien-current.md

 So passed the sword of the Barrow-downs, work of Westernesse.
 But glad would he have been to know its fate who wrought it slowly long ago in the North-kingdom when the Dúnedain were young, and chief among their foes was the dread realm of Angmar and its sorcerer king.
 No other blade, not though mightier hands had wielded it, would have dealt that foe a wound so bitter, cleaving the undead flesh, breaking the spell that knit his unseen sinews to his will.

-These staves he spoke, yet he laughed as he said them.
-For once more lust of battle was on him; and he was still unscathed, and he was young, and he was king: the lord of a fell people.
-And lo! even as he laughed at despair he looked out again on the black ships, and he lifted up his sword to defy them.
-And then wonder took him, and a great joy; and he cast his sword up in the sunlight and sang as he caught it.
-And all eyes followed his gaze, and behold! upon the foremost ship a great standard broke, and the wind displayed it as she turned towards the Harlond.
-There flowered a White Tree, and that was for Gondor; but Seven Stars were about it, and a high crown above it, the signs of Elendil that no lord had borne for years beyond count.
-And the stars flamed in the sunlight, for they were wrought of gems by Arwen daughter of Elrond; and the crown was bright in the morning, for it was wrought of mithril and gold.
-Thus came Aragorn son of Arathorn, Elessar, Isildur’s heir, out of the Paths of the Dead, borne upon a wind from the Sea to the kingdom of Gondor; and the mirth of the Rohirrim was a torrent of laughter and a flashing of swords, and the joy and wonder of the City was a music of trumpets and a ringing of bells.
-But the hosts of Mordor were seized with bewilderment, and a great wizardry it seemed to them that their own ships should be filled with their foes; and a black dread fell on them, knowing that the tides of fate had turned against them and their doom was at hand.

 # Book V -- The Pyre of Denethor

+## 15 March 3019 [TOY]
+### [Gand/P]
+‘He will not wake again,’ said Denethor.
+‘Battle is vain.
+Why should we wish to live longer?
+Why should we not go to death side by side?’
+‘Authority is not

 ‘Authority is not given to you, Steward of Gondor, to order the hour of your death,’ answered Gandalf.
 ‘And only the heathen kings, under the domination of the Dark Power, did thus, slaying themselves in pride and despair, murdering their kin to ease their own death.’
 Then passing through the door he took Faramir from the deadly house and laid him on the bier on which he had been brought, and which had now been set in the porch.
 Denethor followed him, and stood trembling, looking with longing on the face of his son.
 And for a moment, while all were silent and still, watching the Lord in his throes, he wavered.

 Then Denethor leaped upon the table, and standing there wreathed in fire and smoke he took up the staff of his stewardship that lay at his feet and broke it on his knee.
 Casting the pieces into the blaze he bowed and laid himself on the table, clasping the palantir with both hands upon his breast.
 And it was said that ever after, if any man looked in that Stone, unless he had a great strength of will to turn it to other purpose, he saw only two aged hands withering in flame.